PokerMao/MachineLearningProject/Readme.md

-# Machine Learning Project (project idea undecided)
+# Machine Learning Project - Movie Recommendation System

 This is a repository built for Machine Learning and Computational Statistics course project.